bzw073/Audio-widget-I2S/README.md

  >>> The microcontroller achieves exceptionally high data throughput by combining the multi-layered 32-bit AVR databus,128 KB on-chip SRAM with triple high speed interfaces, multi-channel peripheral, memory-to-memory DMA controller, high-speed USB embedded host, SD/SDIO card, MLC NAND flash with ECC, and SDRAM interfaces.

  >>> This device features 256KB internal high-speed flash and full-duplex multi-channel I2S audio interface.

+ b) DAC utilizat: PCM5102A

+ >>>The PCM510xA devices are a family of monolithic CMOS-integrated circuits that include a stereo digital-to-analog converter and additional support circuitry in a small TSSOP package.
+The PCM510xA devices use the latest generation of TI’s advanced segment-DAC architecture to achieve excellent dynamic performance and improved tolerance to clock jitter.

+ c) Amplificator/buffer iesire folosit : TPA6120
+ >>>In applications requiring a high-power output, very high fidelity headphone amplifier, the TPA6120A2 replaces a costly discrete design and allows music, not the amplifier, to be heard.
+The TPA6120A2’s current-feedback AB amplifier architecture delivers high bandwidth, extremely low noise, and up to 128dB of dynamic range.

 2.Utilizeaza USB Audio Class 1 / 2.

 3.Capabilitati de redare audio pana la 24bit/96kHz (bit depth / sampling rate).

+4.Tensiune de alimentare: 5V

+5.Consum max: 500mA